1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

     - For cleaning the nozzle and getting rid of excessive filament during the printing process or right before printing starts as the extruder is heating up, you can use a long and thin wooden stick like a skewer.
 A wooden toothpick also works fine - just make sure you don't burn yourself as it may be a bit short.
 I personally use these long pipe cleaners which have this kinda cotton stuff all around them.
 It doesn't melt when touching the hot nozzle and filament sticks great to it.
     - Before and after each print I recommend to wipe away the melted filament at the nozzle with a 'cotton' pipe cleaner, a paper towel or a cloth - but *don't burn yourself!* This procedure keeps the nozzle clean and the rest of the filament won't burn black onto the brass which makes it hard to remove later.
     - If the nozzle is already too smeared and has too much filament burnt onto the surface to be cleaned with a paper towel, you can use a small brass brush.
 Be careful though to not harm the tip of the nozzle by scrubbing too hard across it!
-Be careful to *not* touch any wires or contacts during brushing at it may cause a shortcut and blow off your mainboard!
+Be careful to *not* touch any wires or contacts during brushing at it may cause a short circuit and blow off your mainboard!
 So I'd suggest you heat up the nozzle and then turn off the printer before starting to brush.
     - If the nozzle is clogged, using a needle with the correct diameter to stick it into the hot nozzle for cleaning it sometimes works.
 Just stick in in the heatened up nozzle and poke around.
 Be careful to not harm the tip of the nozzle though!
     - You can also use certain filament which is made for cleaning.
 You load it and let it run through.
     - If the nozzle is clogged and therefore the cleaning filament can't run through, you could also try to do a *"cold pull"*.
 To do so you heat up the nozzle to about 220°C, load the cleaning filament and manually push it through a bit.
 Then let the nozzle cool down to about 90-100°C and rip out the filament.
 You may have to repeat this procedure a few times until the cleaning filament can run through again.
 However, be careful not to rip off the filament by doing the cold pull as you then definitely have to disassemble the hotend.